ioantsep/weather-pipeline/README.md

 - Data in JSON format from an IoT sensor (9 features)

 ## **Data Flow** ##
-- #### Cloud Storage:#### data from the sensor
+- __Cloud Storage:__ data from the sensor

-- Data Flow 1: send to Cloud Dataflow
+- __Data Flow 1:__ send to Cloud Dataflow

-- Data Flow 2: send to Cloud Pub/Sub.
+- __Data Flow 2:__ send to Cloud Pub/Sub.
 The Cloud Dataflow is the Publisher for messages

-- Data Flow 3: send to Cloud Functions.
+- __Data Flow 3:__ send to Cloud Functions.
 Every time that there is a message, the Cloud Functions is triggering and the message goes to Subscriber

-- Data Flow 4: send to BigQuery which is the  Subscriber for Pub/Sub and the data is stored
+- __Data Flow 4:__ send to BigQuery which is the  Subscriber for Pub/Sub and the data is stored

-- visualization using Data Studio
+- __visualization__: using Data Studio